German Empire: Social reform

-Bismarck built on a tradition of welfare programs in Prussia and Saxony that began as early as in the 1840s.
+Bismarck built on a tradition of welfare programs in Prussia and Saxony that began as early as the 1840s.
 In the 1880s he introduced old-age pensions, accident insurance, medical care and unemployment insurance that formed the basis of the modern European welfare state.
 He came to realize that this sort of policy was very appealing, since it bound workers to the state, and also fit in very well with his authoritarian nature.
 The social security systems installed by Bismarck (health care in 1883, accident insurance in 1884, invalidity and old-age insurance in 1889) at the time were the largest in the world and, to a degree, still exist in Germany today.

 Bismarck's paternalistic programs won the support of German industry because its goals were to win the support of the working classes for the Empire and reduce the outflow of immigrants to America, where wages were higher but welfare did not exist.
 Bismarck further won the support of both industry and skilled workers by his high tariff policies, which protected profits and wages from American competition, although they alienated the liberal intellectuals who wanted free trade.

 Antisemitism

-As it was throughout Europe at the time, Antisemitism was endemic in Germany during the period.
-Before Napoleon's decrees ended the ghettos in Confederation of the Rhine, it had been religiously motivated, but by the 19th century, it was a factor in German nationalism.
-In the popular mind Jews became a symbol of capitalism and wealth.
+As it was throughout Europe at the time, antisemitism was endemic in Germany during the period.
+Before Napoleon's decrees ended the ghettos in the Confederation of the Rhine, it had been religiously motivated, but by the 19th century, it was a factor in German nationalism.
+In the popular mind, Jews became a symbol of capitalism and wealth.
 On the other hand, the constitution and legal system protected the rights of Jews as German citizens.
 Antisemitic parties were formed but soon collapsed.
-But after the Treaty of Versailles, and Adolf Hitler's rise to power in Germany, Antisemitism in Germany would increase.
+But after the Treaty of Versailles, and Adolf Hitler's rise to power in Germany, antisemitism in Germany would increase.

-Germanization
+Germanisation

 One of the effects of the unification policies was the gradually increasing tendency to eliminate the use of non-German languages in public life, schools and academic settings with the intent of pressuring the non-German population to abandon their national identity in what was called "Germanisation".
 These policies often had the reverse effect of stimulating resistance, usually in the form of homeschooling and tighter unity in the minority groups, especially the Poles.

 The Germanisation policies were targeted particularly against the significant Polish minority of the empire, gained by Prussia in the partitions of Poland.
 Poles were treated as an ethnic minority even where they made up the majority, as in the Province of Posen, where a series of anti-Polish measures was enforced.
 Numerous anti-Polish laws had no great effect especially in the province of Posen where the German-speaking population dropped from 42.8% in 1871 to 38.1% in 1905, despite all efforts.